bawdycaste/bawdycaste.com/join.markdown

 **P.E.N.I.S.:** This group is like a marketing team.
 They come up with ways to promote the show, get new audience members in the seats, keep our regular audience coming back, and they maintain our internet and social media presence.
 (If you’re wondering, it stands for Promotion, Engagement, Networking, Internet and Social-media.)

-**Preshows:** This group includes all our Emcees and DJ’s, along with anyone who is interested in making the beginning of the show (from the line up to the start of the movie) more fun for the audience.
+**Preshows:** This group includes all our Emcees and DJ’s, along with anyone who is interested in making the beginning of the show (from opening the doors to the start of the movie) more fun for the audience.

 ## CAST LEADERSHIP